dmlc/xgboost/doc/python/python_intro.rst

 The data is stored in a :py:class:`DMatrix <xgboost.DMatrix>` object.

-* To load a libsvm text file or a XGBoost binary file into :py:class:`DMatrix <xgboost.DMatrix>`:
+* To load a LIBSVM text file or a XGBoost binary file into :py:class:`DMatrix <xgboost.DMatrix>`:

   .. code-block:: python